-School hours are from 9:10am to 3:10pm.
+Infants school hours are from 9:00am to 3:00pm, and Primary school hours are from 9:10am to 3:10pm.
 It is a legal requirement that parents give an explanation for a variation in attendance.

-If children arrive later than 9:10am, parents are requested to accompany them to the office, where a late note will be printed for you.
+If children arrive later after the start of the school day, parents are requested to accompany them to the office, where a late note will be printed for you.
 The form is then taken to the class teacher.
 An occasional late absence is understandable, but continual late absences impact upon the learning of children.